 In one of my sessions at iFLT yesterday, we were doing a Speed Dating activity and discussing lots of different questions from a list in pairs.
 My partner asked me the question, “What was your biggest TCI success last year?”, and I responded, “Oh, I’m not teaching, so I don’t have one”.
 She followed up with, “Well, what about professionally?
 Like, with blogging or presenting?”
 Frankly, I was stumped.

 Okay, so it wasn’t technically in the last year.
 I blogged about Mafia in early 2015, but it didn’t garner too much attention until last summer at NTPRS when a group of teachers started playing it.
 From there, it has spread somewhat like wildfire, and teachers all over are using Mafia for language acquisition.
 This is so exciting, and it is exactly what I love about blogging and why I continue to do it even though I absolutely don’t have time for this.

-You see, teachers have been using Mafia in their classrooms—just like I was—for years.
+You see, teachers have been using Mafia in their classrooms—just like I was—for years (I recently stumbled across an old post of MICHELE WHALEY’S from 2011 about the game–of course Michele had already blogged about Mafia!).
 It’s a fun party game in which lots of us saw potential for language acquisition.
 It didn’t occur to me to blog about it until…oh…five years into my blogger life, just like it didn’t occur to other teachers that were using it to share it on their blogs (if they even have them).